zhou-lab/YAME/docs/docs/subset.markdown

 yame subset -l sample.txt yourfile.cg
 ```

+To extract one term of format 2 to format 0, you can use the `yame subset -s` function.

 For more help with `subset`, run `yame subset` in the terminal or check out the
 [subset help page]({% link docs/subcommands/YAME_subset.markdown %}).